Enterprise AI Code Assistants for Air-Gapped Environments

 Sourcegraph Cody (Enterprise Self-Hosted)

 Overview: Cody is an AI coding assistant developed by Sourcegraph, the company known for code search and navigation.
-Sourcegraph’s core product is a code search/indexing tool that many enterprises use internally to search across all their repositories.
+Sourcegraph's core product is a code search/indexing tool that many enterprises use internally to search across all their repositories.
 In 2023, Sourcegraph introduced Cody to add an AI layer on top of this code knowledge.
-Cody can be thought of as a combination of a code-aware chatbot and completion engine that leverages Sourcegraph’s extensive code indexing.
-One of its big advantages is having access to your entire codebase context via Sourcegraph – it can literally “know” all your code (through embeddings or search) and use that to answer questions or make suggestions with citations.
-Sourcegraph Cody is available in Sourcegraph’s cloud offering, but importantly for us, it’s also available in the self-hosted Sourcegraph Enterprise that many companies run on-prem.
-Cody was made generally available in early 2024 for enterprise customers.
+Cody can be thought of as a combination of a code-aware chatbot and completion engine that leverages Sourcegraph's extensive code indexing.
+Note: In July 2025, Sourcegraph announced that Cody Free, Cody Pro, and Cody access on Enterprise Starter plans would no longer be available, but Cody Enterprise remains fully supported and continues to serve many of the world's largest software organizations.
+One of Cody's big advantages is having access to your entire codebase context via Sourcegraph – it can literally "know" all your code (through embeddings or search) and use that to answer questions or make suggestions with citations.
+Sourcegraph Cody Enterprise is available in both Sourcegraph's cloud offering and in the self-hosted Sourcegraph Enterprise that many companies run on-prem.

 Features: Cody provides multiple modes of assistance: